bevanvarghese/VendingMachine/README.md

-# VendingMachine
+# Vending Machine
-A text-based vending machine implementation
+A text-based vending machine implementation.
+Compile and run VendingMachine.java to execute. :)